MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/load-dataflow-metadata-into-power-bi-dataset.md

 6. Search for the connector "Add rows to a dataset" from Power BI, and then select it.

 7. Customize the connector.
-You need to enter the following information:
+Enter the following information:

    * **Workspace ID**: Select the Power BI workspace that contains your streaming dataset.
    * **Dataset**: Select the streaming dataset **Dataflow Monitoring** that you previously created in [Create a new streaming dataset in Power BI](#create-a-new-streaming-dataset-in-power-bi).